Relocating the Village of Newtok, Alaska due to Coastal Erosion

 Newtok is also being threatened by thawing permafrost and decreased sea ice that once protected the coastal village against wave erosion.
 As such, the Alaska Climate Change Sub-Cabinet Immediate Action Workgroup (IWA) focused part of its work on Newtok.
 In 2007, the IWA recommended that a suite of emergency response plans be developed to identify the most immediate and cost-effective ways to reduce the community’s vulnerability.
 These emergency response measures have been very important for Newtok as community members wait for the relocation process to finish.
-In 2008, Newtok’s local hazard mitigation plan was completed; the community’s emergency operations plan and community evacuation plan is currently under development.
+In 2010, Newtok completed evacuation, emergency operations, and continuity of operations plans to guide emergency response and recovery for the community.
+Newtok’s local hazard mitigation plan, which integrates climate change impacts and responses, was updated in 2015.

-In 2006, the Alaska Department of Commerce, Community, and Economic Development's Division of Community Advocacy began to work with the Newtok Native Corporation to facilitate the relocation of Newtok to the Mertarvik site.
-First, they attained an $800,000 grant from the Economic Development Administration to build a multi-use marine support facility (barge ramp, dock and staging area); construction began in 2008.
+In 2006, the Newtok Planning Group was formed and the Alaska Department of Commerce, Community, and Economic Development’s Division of Community Advocacy began to work with the Newtok Native Corporation to facilitate the relocation of Newtok to the Mertarvik site.
+First, they attained an $800,000 grant from the Economic Development Administration to build a multi-use marine support facility (e.g., barge ramp, dock and staging area).
 The Newtok Traditional Council was awarded a grant from the Denali Commission to develop a community, water, and sewage layout plan for the new village site.
-In sum, moving Newtok to its new location will cost an estimated $80-130 million, about $2 million per household.
+In sum, moving Newtok to its new location will cost an estimated $80–130 million, about $2 million per household.

 In June 2011, the Newtok Traditional Council approved the following guiding principles for the Mertarvik relocation:

 - To remain a distinct, unique community – our own community

 - To stay focused on our vision by taking small steps forward each day

 - To make decisions openly and as a community and look to elders for guidance